 Jump to:Page Content

-Dr. Marieke Liem is a Post-Doctoral Fellow with the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+Dr. Marieke Liem is an Assistant Professor of Criminology and the Marie Curie Research Fellow at Leiden University, The Netherlands; she recently completed her Post-Doctoral Fellowship with the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+You may view her blog for additional research.

-Dr. Liem's commentary on sentencing minors to life without parole, The Fate of Juvenile Lifers appeared in the December 12, 2012 edition of This New England Blog by The Providence Journal; her article, Homicide offender recidivism: A review of the literature was featured in Aggression and Violent Behavior/ScienceDirect.com; and she was quoted in Harvard Magazine's feature, The Prison Problem along with PCJ Faculty Chair, Bruce Western
+Dr. Liem published the following studies in early 2014: The Role of Transformation Narratives in Desistance Among Released Lifers in Criminal Justice and Behaviorand Criminal Recidivism Among Homicide Offenders in Journal of Interpersonal Violence.
+Her commentary on sentencing minors to life without parole, The Fate of Juvenile Lifers appeared in the December 12, 2012 edition of This New England Blogby The Providence Journal; her article, Homicide offender recidivism: A review of the literature was featured in Aggression and Violent Behavior/ScienceDirect.com; and she was quoted in Harvard Magazine's feature, The Prison Problem along with PCJ Faculty Chair, Bruce Western.